doug-moen/openscad2/rfc/Overview.md

 instead of 3 namespaces for variables, functions and modules.

-In order to make this change and also retain backward compatibility, there is new syntax for function & module definitions, and for the `include`/`use` operators.
+In order to make this change and also retain backward compatibility, we need new syntax for function & module definitions, and for the `include`/`use` operators.
 If you use the new syntax, you get one namespace, and full access to the features of OpenSCAD2.
 If you use the old definition syntax, you are in